eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - With script I wrote in https://github.com/osmankovan123/AdobeLZMA2UnpackerScript , they can now be unpacked.

 ## Known Issues
--On exclude.txt and compress.txt, first lines be bugged (it looks fine, but while command processes, packages turns into (gibberish)packages i.e.).
+- On exclude.txt and compress.txt, first lines be bugged (it looks fine, but while command processes, *packages* turns into *´╗┐packages* i.e.).
 To solve this, copy first line just below the first line.